yihua/hudi/website/docs/configurations.md

 ---

-## Metadata Sync Configs {#METADATA_SYNC}
+## Metastore and Catalog Sync Configs {#META_SYNC}
-Please fill in the description for Config Group Name: Metadata Sync Configs
+Configurations used by the Hudi to sync metadata to external metastores and catalogs.

 ### Global Hive Sync Configs {#Global-Hive-Sync-Configs}